 Recent European touring dates have taken Shaw to venues and festivals throughout Italy, Ireland, Germany as well as Belarus, to perform solo or with his trio.
 Ian's return to working with the singer-with-trio format has seen him teaming up with the in-demand young pianist, Barry Green, the legendary UK bassist, Mick Hutton and old cohort, drummer David Ohm.
 Following their appearance in 2014 at the prestigious North Sea Jazz Festival, Ian returned to Hamburg's Elbjazz in 2015 with the trio to showcase his new work.

-In the summer of 2015 Ian signed to Harmonia Mundi's Jazz Village label and recorded his first album The Theory Of Joy for them, which was released in February this year (see reviews).
-A tour of the Far East and Australia and Europe in club dates and at festivals, both in solo shows and with the trio.
+In 2015 Ian signed to the Jazz Village label and recorded his first album The Theory Of Joy for them, which was released in early 2016 to great acclaim (reviews).
+Ian took the album to Canada, the Far East and Australia and Europe in club dates and at festivals, both in solo shows and with the trio.

 Shine Sister Shine, Ian's current album for the Jazz Village label, was recorded in 2017, again in the with-trio format, and was given its international release in all format including vinyl and digital in September 2018.